LT-IntroToAI-SY2526/assignment6-part1-per3-aschildgen/a6_part1_writeup.md

 - What happens when you make predictions outside the range of your training data?

 **YOUR ANSWER:**
 I would only trust the model to predict 10 hours if the training data includes values close to 10.
 Predicting outside the range may be inaccurate because it has never seen those kinds of examples.
+I think this is known as extrapolation, linear regression models can output very unreliable results when it comes to making predictions outside of their trained data range.